 - Armwest LLC M4

-The M4A1 carbine is a fully-automatic variant of the basic M4 carbine intended for special operations use.
-The main difference between the M4A1 and “regular” Mr is in modes of fire.
+The M4A1 carbine is a fully-automatic variant of the basic M4 carbine intended for special operations.
+The main difference between the M4A1 and “regular” Mr is in fire modes.
 The M4A1 has an “S-1-3-F” (safe/semi-automatic/3-round burst/fully automatic) trigger group, while the M4 has an “S-1-3″ (safe/semi-automatic/3-round burst) trigger group.

 Today, the M4A1 is issued to almost all U.S special operation units.
 The M4A1 is especially favored by counter-terrorist and special forces units for close-quarters combat (CQC) because of the carbine’s compactness and firepower.
-In fact, to make it clear, carbines have shorter barrels than assault rifles; this means they do worse at the range but are easier to use in small rooms and urban warfare.
+To clarify, carbines have shorter barrels than assault rifles; this means they do worse at the range but are easier to use in small rooms and urban warfare.

 The M4A1 has an effective range of 150 meters (160 yds) or less and has a maximum effective range of about 500 to 600 meters (550–660 yd).

 SOPMOD Block I

 USSOCOM developed the Special Operations Peculiar Modification (SOPMOD) Block I kit for units’ carbines under its jurisdiction.
 It brings the M4 Carbine to a whole new level.
 The SOPMOD Block I kit includes: